680 pointsby yurivish5 months ago51 comments

 You had a bunch of critters scattered around the map trying to get home and you had to make paths for them while stopping your opponent from getting their critters home.

-• federico-peconi12 days ago
+• federico-peconi5 months ago

 so simple yet so deep!